Give the Present a Past

 In 2018 an autonomous and independent vocal ensemble different from the instrumental ensemble was created.
 Its members were selected through international auditions: the group has a variable number of members.

 The group has been created to explore a most important but still unpublished repertoire and to combine (as the instrumental ensemble does) academica research (thanks to Fondazione Arcadia’s musicologicla staff) and historical performance.

 The first large scale project of the vocal ensemble is dedicated to Alessandro Grandi, in collaboration with UtFaSol Ensemble.

 The project includes the recording of Grandi’s motets (Celesti fiori, i motetti di Alessandro Grandi) for the label Arcana|Outhere, released in July 2019 (see CD page) and a concert tour all over Italy (see Upcoming).

-The Grandi project continues in 2020 with Lætatus sum: recording and performing Grandi’s Psalms.
+The Grandi project continues in 2020 with Lætatus sum: a recording and performances of Grandi’s Psalms.

 Alessandra Rossi Lürig is founder and conductor of both ensembles.